tilteddev/edge-ui/README.md

 `/8 edgeui scale somenumber` changes the scale of the ui (default is 0.75, min 0.5 and max 1)

+`/8 edgeui drag` to enable/disable click through mode. default is false ( not click through )

 ## Credits & Disclaimer

 **Original author / mod:**